aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 The `HM-short` and `HM-long` labels as well as the numerical Hall ID for the group (`Hall`) and the ITA numerical ID (`ITA`) can all be used in the SPG keyword inside [CRYSTAL](#c2-crystal).
 (Note that the latter requires using the additional HM keyword.)
+A similar list can be found in the [space group crystal collection](/devnotes/space-group-collection/).

 ### The Crystal Library (CRYSTAL LIBRARY) {#c2-library}